canonical/identity-platform-login-ui-operator/README.md

 ## OCI Images

-The image used by this charm is hosted on [Github](https://github.com/canonical/identity-platform-login-ui/pkgs/container/identity-platform-login-ui) and maintained by [bencekov](https://github.com/bencekov).
+The image used by this charm is hosted on [Github container registry](ghcr.io/canonical/identity-platform-login-ui) and maintained by Canonical Identity Team.

 ### Security
 Security issues in IAM stack can be reported through [LaunchPad](https://wiki.ubuntu.com/DebuggingSecurity#How%20to%20File).
 Please do not file GitHub issues about security issues.